theislab/regvelo_reproducibility/notebooks/index.md

 # RegVelo's reproducibility repository

-This repository contains the jupyter notebooks to reproduce results shown in [RegVelo: gene-regulatory-informed dynamics of single cells](https://doi.org/10.1101/2024.12.11.627935).
+This repository contains the jupyter notebooks to reproduce results shown in [RegVelo: gene-regulatory-informed dynamics of single cells](https://doi.org/10.1101/2024.12.11.627935) and has been rendered as a Jupyter book [here](https://theislab.github.io/regvelo_reproducibility/index.html).
 All datasets are freely available via a [FigShare project](https://figshare.com/account/home#/projects/226860).

 ## Installation